eokwukwe/fcc-algorithm-challenge/README.md

-# fcc-algorithm-challenge
+# freeCodeCamp JavaScript Algorithm Challenges

-freeCodeCamp JavaScript Algorithm Challenges
+This is collection of my solutions to the freeCodeCamp JavaScript Algorithm Challenges.